encode/django-rest-framework/docs/api-guide/routers.md

 Here's an example of a simple URL conf, that uses `DefaultRouter`.

     router = routers.SimpleRouter()
-    router.register(r'users', UserViewSet, name='user')
+    router.register(r'users', UserViewSet)
-    router.register(r'accounts', AccountViewSet, name='account')
+    router.register(r'accounts', AccountViewSet)
     urlpatterns = router.urls

-There are three arguments to the `register()` method:
+There are two mandatory arguments to the `register()` method:

 * `prefix` - The URL prefix to use for this set of routes.
 * `viewset` - The viewset class.

+Optionally, you may also specify an additional argument:

-* `name` - The base to use for the URL names that are created.
+* `base_name` - The base to use for the URL names that are created.
+If unset the basename will be automatically generated based on the `model` or `queryset` attribute on the viewset, if it has one.

 The example above would generate the following URL patterns: